kirsijo/unit_testing_BCHelsinki/Jokela_Kirsi_book/getAllBooksByAuthorTestCases.md

 SearchValue is the author of the book to be searched.

-If a parameter searchValue is missing, an exeption `'missing parameter'` is thrown.
+If a parameter searchValue is missing, an exception `'missing parameter'` is thrown.

 The format of the returned object is: